oklibs/oklibs/libs/oktest/README.md

 ### Compile-time tests

-Currently, failures in compile-time tests and asserts fill result in a compile-time error.
+Currently, failures in compile-time tests and asserts will result in a compile-time error.
 This limits the amount of information available, like decomposed expressions.
 If constexpr test cases are used by default, and since most runtime failures will also fail at compile-time, the reported information will be limited.